kabirmoghe/dali-data-challenge/README.md

 Ultimately, the model didn't perform exceptionally well in any instance but actually performed the best, using the coefficient, R^2, MAD, and MSE, with the whole dataset.

+* Here, I used scikit-learn's modules for splitting the data, training a linear regression model, and evaluating using the above metrics.